 In summer of 2011, Manuel was hired the U.S. Department of Defense -Naval Sea Systems Command (NAVSEA) Headquartered in Washington, DC.
-At NAVSEA, Manuel completed the 2-year intern/developmental program performing rotational assignments through different ACAT I through ACAT III major defense acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
-After completion of the intern program Manuel was assigned as a Product Support Manager for the Surface Electronic Warfare Improvement Program (an ACAT II Acquisition Program where he led, planned, coordinated, executed, and oversee the life-cycle product support activities, then, he transitioned as a Project Manger for Rotating Radars Acquisition Programs.
-The Defense Acquisition University states that military acquisition is a complex blend of science, management, and engineering disciplines within the context of the nation’s law and regulations to produce military capability and technology.
+At NAVSEA, Manuel completed the 2-year intern developmental program performing rotational assignments through different ACAT I through ACAT III major defense acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
+After completion of the intern program Manuel was assigned as a Product Support Manager for the Surface Electronic Warfare Improvement Program (an ACAT II Acquisition Program) where he led, planned, coordinated, executed, and oversee the life-cycle product support activities, then in 2017, he transitioned as a Project Manger for Rotating Radars (an ACAT III Acquisition Program).
+The Defense Acquisition University states that military acquisition is a complex blend of science, management, and engineering disciplines within the context of the nation’s law and regulations to produce military capability and technology (DAU, 1017).

 Further, Manuel obtained a Master of Liberal Arts (ALM) in Sustainability Management from Harvard University (2018) Division of Continuing Education, and while in graduate school at Harvard, Manuel was hired by Harvard University as a research assistant to a Harvard Professor and who is a Research Fellow in the Circular Economy (CE) Center of the University of Cambridge's Judge Business School, the distinctive Dr. Mark Esposito.
 Manuel assisted Dr. Esposito in his research project "CE in the Defense Sector".
 Manuel independent research at Harvard focused in “The application of the CE to the Acquisitions of an Aircraft Carrier for the U.S. Navy: Design Defense Products for Recovery and Resource Efficiency”.

 Manuel enjoys working out, water sports, and ski.
 He has a passion for Mid-Century Modern Architecture and Design.
 He is also a member of the Harvard Club of Washington-DC, Harvard Extension Environmental Club, Harvard Alumni Veteran Organization Washington, DC, and he serves in the board of the Harvard Extension Student Veteran Club.